-How does a book come to life when its author is a withdrawn person who’d rather be writing than talking to people most of the time.
+How does a book come to life when its author is an introvert who’d rather be writing than talking to people, most of the time.
 It’s not that I don’t enjoy meeting new people.
-At one point, I was actually tagged as the “social butterfly”.
-I’m not sure how, but it happened.
-And it was emotionally and mentally overstimulating.
-There were times I would go into bouts of depression over it.
-People would say that I had too much empathy and would absorb both negative and positive energy from people.
-I really believe that.
+At one point, I was known as a “social butterfly”.
+I’m not sure how, but it’s true.
+It was emotionally (and mentally) overstimulating.
+There were times I would go into bouts of depression because of it.
+People would say I had “too much empathy” and would absorb both negative, and positive energy from people around me.
+I really believe it was true.
 “Artists” tend to have that in common.
-In fact, I’ve always admired paintings by artists that were able to convey that pain and emotion through their work.
+In fact, I’ve always admired paintings by artists who were able to convey a certain element of pain and emotion through their work.
 Do you know the type?
-The ones you stand in front of and nearly weep, for no other reason than feeling what the artist put into the creation?
+The pieces you stand in front of and nearly weep, for no other reason than feeling what the artist put into the creation?

 It’s a gift and a curse.

-None the less, I write because I don’t want to in the limelight.
-I want my characters to have that privilege.
+None-the-less, I write because I don’t want to be in the limelight (even though I have to be, sometimes).
+I’d rather my characters have the privilege.
 They are the real stars.
 The story, emotion, events, drama…it’s all about them.
-I’m content to be behind the curtain.
-To watch them grow and interact with each and every one of you.
+I’m content to be behind the curtain, and watch them grow while they interact with each of you.

 I’m working on the social thing, I promise.
-I have vowed to interact with other bloggers, other artists, and other authors.
+I vow to interact with other bloggers, other artists, and other authors a little more.
 They need just as much encouragement as I do.

 And as always, my supporters will have nothing but my undying devotion.
 For it is because of you my characters have life at all.